Volkswagen's Taigo offers a slicker small SUV option. Jonathan Crouch reports.

 Ten Second Review

-Volkswagen adds further to its already extensive line-up of compact SUVs with this trendier-looking model, the Taigo.
-It shares much with both the Polo supermini and the brand's existing entrant in the compact Crossover class, the T-Cross, but brings a more avant garde vibe that will appeal more to the segment's fashionistas.
-But of course with it, you get all the usual reassuring Volkswagen attributes of quality and sound engineering.
+Volkswagen has added further to its already extensive line-up of compact SUVs with this trendier-looking model, the Taigo.
+This car shares much with both the Polo supermini and the brand's existing entrant in the compact Crossover class, the T-Cross, but brings a more avant garde vibe that will appeal more to the segment's fashionistas.
+And of course with it, you get all the usual reassuring Volkswagen attributes of quality and sound engineering.

 It doesn't seem so long ago that the Volkswagen SUV range began with the Tiguan.
 Today it's very different.
 Now there are no fewer than three Crossover models positioned below that car.
 Two you might be familiar with, the T-Cross and the T-Roc.
 The other though, might be less familiar, this car, the Taigo.